-The trail continues straight west on Bowman Bottoms

-Road for about a half mile and under I-24.
+The trail continues straight west on Bowman Bottoms Road for about a half mile and under I-24.
 Where Bowman Bottoms Road dead ends at Dutchman Lake Road, it proceeds straight across the road through a clearing in the old pine forest.
-After about 0.7 miles of this clearing, the trail turns right (north) and proceeds down a steep hill for a quarter mile to come out at the Dutchman Lake boat ramp and Dam.
+After about 0.7 miles of this clearing, the trail turns right (north) and proceeds down a steep hill for a quarter mile to come out at the Dutchman Lake boat ramp and dam.
 The view of Dutchman Lake from the dam can be quite beautiful, especially on a sunny fall day, when the changing colors of the trees are reflected in the waters of the lake.
 Here the trail proceeds west across the dam and through some open fields for about a half mile.
 Then it turns south and heads into the woods and up a steep hill.
-At the top of the hill the trail turns south through an old growth pine forest.
-This can be an enchanting place to pause and rest.
-After about a half mile among the pines, the trail turns right and starts going downhill along an old Forest Service road and emerges onto a gravel road named Twinz Lane.
+At the top of the hill the trail once turned south through an enchanting old growth pine forest, but in 2018 storms toppled many of the pines making the trail impassable.
+A work day in late 2019 cleared up the mess but the trees continued to fall.
+As a result, the trail was rerouted in 2023 to follow the hillside of the ridge in the hardwood forest parallel to the pines.
+After about a half mile, the trail turns right and starts going downhill along an old Forest Service road and emerges onto a gravel road named Twinz Lane.
 The trail continues west along Twinz Lane for a half mile until the lane ends in a "T" at Tall Tree Lake Road.
 The trail turns right (northwest) onto Tall Tree Lake Road to begin a long 2.9 mile road walking segment to reach HWY37.